San Francisco Silent Film Festival

 • Eligibility:

-The Fleishhacker Foundation’s Small Arts Grants program supports film projects with budgets under $750,000 directed by Bay Area filmmakers.
+The Fleishhacker Foundation’s Small Arts Grants program supports film projects with budgets under $750,000 directed by filmmakers residing the San Francisco, Alameda, and Contra Costa counties.

 Applications are only accepted for the post-production phase of the project, when a full rough cut is complete and available.
 Filmmakers should have raised and spent at least 50% of their project budget before applying.

-Film projects proposed for the fall 2024 review cycle must be scheduled to be in post-production between November 15, 2024 and October 15, 2025.
+Film projects proposed for the spring 2025 review cycle must be scheduled to be in post-production between May 15, 2025 and April 15, 2026.
 The Foundation does not provide support for completed films.

 Filmmakers are funded at any point in their careers, but grants are not awarded to film students.
 Only films directed by residents of San Francisco, Alameda, and Contra Costa counties are considered.